Sophie Baggot reviews Paul Henry’s tenth poetry book, The Glass Aisle, and highlights its inspiration from centuries of Welsh history.

 This is Paul Henry’s tenth book.
-Divided into three parts, the titular poem consumes much of the second section – an elegy to displaced workhouse residents observed in the Brecon Beacons, which threads through centuries of Welsh history.
-Ghosts of yesteryears haunt 21st-century passersby, and in fact a performance version of the poem is bringing these ghosts to life on a tour with Stornoway’s Brian Briggs to coincide with the book’s publication.
+The Glass Aisle into three parts, the titular poem consumes much of the second section – an elegy to displaced workhouse residents observed in the Brecon Beacons, which threads through centuries of Welsh history.
+Ghosts of yesteryears haunt 21st-century passersby, and in fact, a performance version of the poem is bringing these ghosts to life on a tour with Stornoway’s Brian Briggs to coincide with the book’s publication.

 Loneliness creeps into several of the poems early on – and perhaps explains why the poet so often calls after Catrin and Geta.
 Others, too.
 Henry opens ‘The Fireplace’ with the line: “No one’s in except the sea.”
 His poetry has a habit of colloquially addressing people, without the need to explain their identity – often even just listing names italicised.
 Whether this serves to augment realism, or is simply irksome, is up to the reader.